TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 ## Gender dysphoria

-How do you know if someone is `transgender` or not?
-How do you know if *you're* `transgender` or not?
+How do you know if someone is trans or not?
+How do you know if *you're* trans or not?

 <details>
 <summary>